|

 after World War I, and which was followed by a second phase that began in

 North America a decade later.
-The earliest phases of Magic Realism followed
+The earliest phases of Magic Realism

 approximately four decades, with residual works after